This story has been updated. It was originally published on July 10, 2019.

 Disk space is always at a premium—especially as we amass more and more photos each year—so take every opportunity to free up as much as you can.
-All the popular cloud storage services now let you free up local storage on your computer while keeping your files safely stored online—and this is how to make use of them.
+All the popular cloud storage services let you free up local storage on your computer while keeping your files safely stored online—and it’s relatively easy to make use of them.

 It can be a little confusing at first, but here’s what’s happening: OneDrive, iCloud, Dropbox, and Google Drive are built to keep two identical folders—one in your computer and one in the cloud—in sync by default.
 When you change something on your laptop, it changes in the cloud, and vice versa.
 If you have these apps installed on multiple computers, the changes propagate across them all.
 This will allow you to access your files from any device.